eglaubauf/Maya_materialBuildArnold/README.md

 ## A MaterialBuilder Script for Autodesks Maya

 ### Features

-- Provides a Materialbuilder for a Principled Shader w
+- Provides a Materialbuilder for a Principled Shader
-- The Function check is OCIO is enabled and set ColorSpaces accordingly
+- The Function checks if OCIO is enabled and set ColorSpaces accordingly
-- creates a tree based on Filnames and works best with strings provided by Substance
+- creates a tree based on filenames and works best with strings provided by Substance
   - base_color or basecolor
   - roughness
   - normal